rezaamini-ir/easypanel/docs/inputs.md

 ## Inputs, but pro!
-You can create inputs as simple as possible as you want, but there is more customizibility to make more better inputs!
+You can create inputs as simple as possible as you want, but there is more customizability to make better inputs!

 **All of these inputs have `EasyPanel\Parsers\HTMLInputs` namespace and start with label() method as a static method**